 On April 1, 2010, the Company issued \$220.0 million in principal amount of its 4.50% senior cash convertible debentures ("4.50% debentures").
 On April 5, 2010, the initial purchasers of the 4.50% debentures exercised the \$30.0 million over-allotment option in full.
 Interest is payable semi-annually, on March 15 and September 15 of each year, at a rate of 4.50% per annum which commenced on September 15, 2010.
 The 4.50% debentures mature on March 15, 2015 unless repurchased or converted in accordance with their terms prior to such date.
 The 4.50% debentures are convertible only into cash, and not into shares of the Company's common stock (or any other securities).
 The embedded cash conversion option within the 4.50% debentures and the over-allotment option related to the 4.50% debentures are derivative instruments that are required to be separated from the 4.50% debentures and accounted for separately as derivative instruments (derivative liabilities) with changes in fair value reported in the Company's Condensed Consolidated Statements of Operations until such transactions settle or expire.
 The over-allotment option was settled on April 5, 2010, however, the embedded cash conversion option continues to require mark-to-market treatment.
-The initial fair value liabilities of the embedded cash conversion option and over-allotment option were classified within "Other long-term liabilities" and simultaneously reduced the carrying value of "Convertible debt, net of current portion" in the Company's Condensed Consolidated Balance Sheet.
+The initial fair value liabilities of the embedded cash conversion option were classified within "Other long-term liabilities" and simultaneously reduced the carrying value of "Convertible debt, net of current portion" in the Company's Condensed Consolidated Balance Sheet.

-During the three months ended April 1, 2012 and April 3, 2011, the Company recognized a non-cash loss of \$1.6 million and \$21.9 million, respectively, recorded in "Gain (loss) on mark-to-market derivatives" in the Company's Condensed Consolidated Statement of Operations related to the change in fair value of the embedded cash conversion option.
-The fair value liability of the embedded cash conversion option as of April 1, 2012 and January 1, 2012 totaled \$2.4 million and \$0.8 million, respectively, and is classified within "Other long-term liabilities" in the Company's Condensed Consolidated Balance Sheets.
+During the three and six months ended July 1, 2012, the Company recognized a non-cash loss of \$0.1 million and \$1.7 million, respectively, recorded in "Gain (loss) on mark-to-market derivatives" in the Company's Condensed Consolidated Statement of Operations related to the change in fair value of the embedded cash conversion option.
+In the three and six months ended July 3, 2011, the Company recognized a non-cash loss of \$9.7 million and \$31.6 million, respectively, recorded in "Gain (loss) on mark-to-market derivatives" in the Company's Condensed Consolidated Statement of Operations related to the change in fair value of the embedded cash conversion option.
+The fair value liability of the embedded cash conversion option as of July 1, 2012 and January 1, 2012 totaled \$2.5 million and \$0.8 million, respectively, and is classified within "Other long-term liabilities" in the Company's Condensed Consolidated Balance Sheets.